Online matching games in bipartite expanders and applications: Introduction

 \section{Introduction}

-A bipartite graph has matching up to $K$ elements if every set of $K$ left nodes has a matching, i.e., we can assign to each element in the set one of its neighbors so that these assigned neighbors are pairwise different.
-A bipartite graph $G$ has $e$-expansion up to $K$ if every subset $S$ with at most $K$ left nodes has at least $e \cdot \# S$ right neighbors.
-By Hall's theorem, matching is closely related to expansion: a graph has matching up to $K$ elements if and only if it has $1$-expansion up to $K$. \footnote{ As usual, $L$ and $R$ denote the left and, respectively, the right set of the bipartition. $\N(x)$ is the set of neighbors of the node $x$ and for a set of nodes $S$, $\N(S) = \bigcup_{x \in S} \N(x)$.
-In the graphs in this paper, all left nodes have the same degree, denoted $D$. $\# A$ denotes the size of the set $A$.} In this paper we establish connections between expansion and various types of \emph{online} matching, focusing on the case when the matching assignments can be done fast.
+A bipartite graph has {\em offline matching} up to~$K$ elements if every set of $K$ left nodes can be covered by $K$ pairwise disjoint edges.
+A graph has {\em $e$-expansion} up to~$K$ if every subset $S$ with at most $K$ left nodes has at least $e \cdot \# S$ right neighbors.\footnote{As usual, {\em left} and {\em right} are used to indicate the corresponding side of the bipartition containing the node.} The classical Hall's theorem establishes the relation between expansion and matching: a graph has offline matching up to~$K$ elements if and only if it has $1$-expansion up to~$K$.
+A matching can be found very efficiently (using algorithms that find a maximum matching, such as~\cite{hop-kar:j:matchbipartite} or~\cite{chen-et-al:t:maxflowlintime}).

-Henceforth, we use the term \emph{offline matching} in lieu of matching to distinguish the above concept from the online variants that we study.
-A graph has {\em incremental matching} up to $K$ elements, if there exists a strategy that receives $K$ left nodes one by one, and assigns to the current one an available right neighbor before the next node arrives and without revoking past assignments.
-The graph has \emph{dynamic matching} up to $K$, if there exists such a strategy for the case in which the left nodes can not only arrive but also depart releasing their match and if at most $K$ left nodes are active at any moment.
+Is there anything similar for \emph{online matching}?
+We show Hall-type results (but only in one direction), namely we establish expansion properties that are sufficient to guarantee online matching with efficient algorithms, and we do this in different settings modeled by different games.
+Moreover, we show that results of this kind have interesting applications.

+Let us introduce the basic model, which is the cleanest among the types of online matching we consider,\footnote{The other models are used as intermediate steps in some proofs, and some also show up in the applications.
+They are introduced close to the place where they are used.} and also the most challenging for the design of an efficient matching algorithm.